 In the family tradition I did my bit too in the Royal Irish Rangers, and I am proud I did.
 Disbanded and now known as the Royal Irish Regiment (27th Inniskilling, 83rd, 87th and Ulster Defence Regiment).

 The very last infantry regiment of the line in British military history.
-Proud to have served if only for a short time – that is a story for another day.
+Proud to have served – that is a story for another day.

 Quis Separabit and Faugh A Ballagh.
 Tim Mansfield